Ecampus/tes-xapi/attendance-recipe.markdown

 Once what is being attended is over, you can **close** it.

+**Actor**: The person closing the event.
+(Often the same person as the context.instructor.)

 **Verb**: [http://activitystrea.ms/schema/1.0/close](http://activitystrea.ms/schema/1.0/close)

-**instructor**: the agent who had been conducting the now closed event.
+**context.instructor**: the agent who was conducting the now closed event.
 It is usually the same agent as the actor, but not always.

 **timestamp**: the datetime when that the event was closed.